rancher/docs/content/rancher/v2.x/en/concepts/projects/_index.md

 ### Pod Security Policies

-Rancher extends Kubernetes to allow the application of [Pod Sercurity Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) at the project level in additiona to the cluster level.
+Rancher extends Kubernetes to allow the application of [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) at the project level in additiona to the cluster level.
 However, as a best practice, we recommend applying Pod Security Policies at the cluster level.

 ## Namespaces